alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 where `SPACE` is the name of the space, and `ORG` is the name of the org.

-You will then need to grant access to any user accounts who should be able to use that space.
+You then need to grant access to any user accounts who should be able to use that space.

 ### Add users to a space